 - And when you’re ready, study the marketplace for agents/editors (see the resources below) and then take the plunge…submit your work!
 (This part is both exhilarating and soul-crushing.)
 If you ever feel really down, I highly encourage you to watch Alexander Payne’s brilliant movie Sideways, about a novelist in a state of hilarious & heartbreaking despair.

 - WHY IS IT TOUGH TO GET A CHILDREN’S BOOK PUBLISHED — AREN’T THEY EASY TO WRITE?

-- CAN YOU RECOMMEND SOME WRITING RESOURCES?
+6. CAN YOU RECOMMEND SOME RESOURCES?

 Here are some of my favorite resources about the craft of writing as well as the business of publishing:

-- Society of Children’s Books Writers and Illustrators – if you’re serious about writing children’s literature, you should probably become a member, even before you are published.
+- Society of Children’s Books Writers and Illustrators – If you’re serious about writing children’s literature, you should probably become a member, even before you are published.
 I was a member for a number of years before I got my first publishing deal.

 - Publisher’s Weekly